 Mossack Fornseca’s Panama Papers exposure of over 11.5 million client documents appears to have been an inside job.
 You do not have to being secretly helping the rich and famous in hiding money to have your firm not only embarrassed, but subject to large 3rd and 1st party damages.
 All you need is one disgruntled employee with opportunity, motive, and access to be able to disclose your firm’s client’s most confidential information.

-Neither of the above cases appears to have theft money as the primary motive.
-It was meant to embarrass these organizations.
+Neither of the above cases appears to have theft of money as the primary motive.
+It was meant to embarrass the organization.

 Many cyber experts state that it is not a question of “if” an organization will have a data breach or cyber-attack, but “when”.
 What would a Data Breach releasing personal data such as dates of birth, social security numbers, driver’s license numbers, credit card information, medical records, legal records, accounting records, tax records and/or other information entrusted to the organization cost your firm?
-Release of this information by an organization can open up the organization to violation of HIPPA, Granm-Leach-Billey Act, or other state privacy legislation that can open up the firm to law suits for damages.
+Release of this information by an organization can open up the organization to violations of HIPPA, Gramm-Leach-Billey Act, or other state privacy legislation.

 Some of the excuses we hear as to why Cyber Insurance is not purchased are:

 1. It costs too much.
 While that may have been true in the past, the cost of Cyber/Data Breach Insurance in the past 2 years has dropped dramatically.

 2. The application is too complicated/and or takes too long to complete.
 Again in the past 2 years the applications have been simplified.
 Also many of the questions asked on the cyber applications are excellent control questions that Law Firms and Accounting Firms need to pay attention to in order to help prevent a Cyber Attack or Data Breach.